 From its underwater treasures to dazzling celestial visions, a Norfolk Island holiday is in one of the most spectacular playgrounds in the South Pacific.

 Meet at Cascade Pier for a scenic cruise.
 With no port or marina on the island, this is the only way to launch a boat; it’s a thrilling, if slightly nerve-wracking, experience.
-As the sun speeds towards the western horizon, skipper Luke Fitzpatrick negotiates a sloppy shoreline surge to slip through a narrow tunnel and around formations called Elephant and Cathedral rock – their names suggesting not only their shape but also their size.
+As the sun speeds towards the western horizon, negotiate the shoreline through a narrow tunnel and around formations called Elephant and Cathedral rock – their names suggesting not only their shape but also their size.
 Enormous columns of basalt loom above and, arriving at Anson Bay.

-Puffing at the top of a rope climb and several timber-ladder paths, I begin to understand why – it’s a landscape like nothing else on Earth.
+Phillip Island is called the ‘Uluru of the South Pacific’ – it’s a landscape like nothing else on Earth.
 Red, purple, ochre, white and yellow soils have been wind chiselled into dramatic valleys, wild-looking sand dunes and strange rocky outcrops.
 Earth colours made unworldly, like Mars and the Red Centre on the same playing field.
 Petrels, gannets, sooty terns, shearwaters, noddies and the elegant red-tailed tropicbird come here to breed, nest then leave.

 Norfolk Island Golf Club

 At Norfolk Island Golf Club, the views could put you off your game.
 The South Pacific will treat your eyes on one side, while the historic convict buildings of Kingston guard the other.
 In between, hundreds of Norfolk Island pines with fronds like baseball mitts catch every sliced ball.
 Maybe take a private lesson with Andrew Umlauft, the club professional, to learn how to avoid them.